shumswum/startnow-react100-vstda/README.md

 # VSTDA

-Very simple to do app using vanilla React, bootstrap, HTML, CSS.
+Very simple to do app to list all the fun things we want to do in life.
+This was built using vanilla React, bootstrap, HTML, and CSS.

 # How to use...